 Buying Second Hand

-If you are starting out in karting or are aiming to take it up as a hobby, it is highly advisable to buy a second-hand kart.
-There are many karts for sale that are in excellent condition.
-The benefit of buying a kart second-hand is that you will most likely be able to go and see the kart before you buy it, and if the seller is nice enough, they will even let you give it a test drive around the track.
+If you are just starting out in karting or are aiming to take it up as a hobby, it is highly advisable to buy a second-hand kart.
+There are many used karts for sale that are in excellent condition.
+The benefit of buying a kart second-hand is that you will most likely be able to go and see the kart before you buy it, and if the seller is nice enough, they may even let you give it a test drive around the track.

 But buying second-hand does come with risks.
 The kart could have a cracked chassis, which renders it practically useless.
 The seal on the engine could have been broken, which makes it illegal to race.
 Some smaller issues could be rust in the exhaust pipes, or a damaged seat, or many other things.

 However, if you know what to look for, you could get a kart in good condition for a much lower price than a brand new one.
 In addition, you could negotiate the price down, or ask the seller to throw in a couple of extras, such as tools or cleaning equipment, or maybe even a couple of extra sets of tires, to make it an even more cost effective deal.

 KEY POINTS• The best 100cc go-kart is the CRG Heron

 • 100cc go-karts require fairly standard maintenance routines

 • You may be able to pick up a cheap 100cc kart if you buy second-hand, but it’s not without risks

 In my opinion the best 100cc go-kart to go for is the CRG Heron.
 They have a famous racing pedigree and are known to produce top-quality racing karts.
 Their karts are easy to setup and understand, spare parts are easy to find, and the karts are also more affordable than many other brands.